TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/HackedSite/Index.rst

 .. include:: /Includes.rst.txt
+.. index:: Hacked site
 .. _security-detect-analyze-repair:

-Detect, Analyze and Repair a Hacked Site
+Detect, analyze and repair a hacked site
 ----------------------------------------

 Most websites do not get hacked.
 If yours did, there is something wrong